 }

-Now suppose the student submits an answer.
-The client might create a new attempt with:
+When the student submits an answer, the client creates a new attempt:

 POST /api/attempts